Aantrreksh/LibAFL/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screen output/Screenshots**
 If applicable, add copy-paste of the screen output or screenshot that shows the issue.
-Please ensure the output is in **English** and not in Chinese, Russian, German, etc.
+Please ensure the output is in **English** and not in Chinese, Russian, German, etc..

 **Additional context**
 Add any other context about the problem here.